 Before applying Skinoren cream, the affected skin should be thoroughly washed with plain water and dried (a mild skin-cleansing agent can be used).

-How to use Skinoren cream
+How do I use Skinoren cream?

 Skinoren Cream should be used in accordance with your prescriber's instructions.